 Today is Valentine’s Day and as a result there is a deluge of articles being circulated out there about how to have happy relationships, how to find your soul mate, how to find love and all the usual type of stuff that you’d expect.

 I have written on these subjects a great deal in the past, but do not feel I have a great deal more to offer that is new or interesting and relevant.
-As I wracked my brain in the last week or so for something to write to link in to Valentines day, I thought about the notion of loving oneself instead.
+As I wracked my brain in the last week or so for something to write to link in to Valentine’s Day, I thought about the notion of self-acceptance instead.

 Loving oneself is a fabulous thing and enriches our experience of life, yet how do we go about doing that?
-I think the simplest and most effective way is to accept oneself.
+I think the simplest and most effective way is through self-acceptance.
 That is what today’s article is all about.

 Any or all of the above can contribute to a less than satisfactory experience of life and affect our perception of who and how we are.
 Therefore, when you accept your feelings and accept yourself, there is no fight, no waste of energy and you get to be at one with who you are…